axemonk/Excel-formula/README.md

 Some locales use different characters for decimal numbers, function argument separators, and array separators.
-If your locale differs from the characters chosen by this package, you can make small extension syntax files to enable your local preferences.
+If your locale differs from the characters chosen by this package (US), you can make small extension syntax files to enable your local preferences.

 Add a file containing one of the below code blocks in your `Packages/User` folder,